marxin/texi2rst-generated/sphinx/cpp/macros/predefined-macros.rst

 check specifically for features you need, using a tool such as :command:`autoconf`.

+.. index:: named operators, C++ named operators, iso646.h

 .. _c++-named-operators:

-.. index:: named operators

-.. index:: C++ named operators

-.. index:: iso646.h

 C++ Named Operators
 ^^^^^^^^^^^^^^^^^^^